More Adventurous: Reception

 The album received critical praise.
 Noted rock critic Robert Christgau named it the fifth best release of 2004 and later included it in his list of the greatest albums of the 2000-2009 decade, placing it in the twenty-fourth spot.
 Christgau also declared "It's a Hit" song of the year for 2004 and subsequently listed it as the eighth best song of the decade.
 The album placed fourteenth on the Pazz & Jop poll for 2004.

 In 2017, NPR Music's Ilana Kaplan dubbed the album "a masterpiece in songwriting vulnerability."
 Kaplan dubbed Jenny Lewis "an emo pioneer", citing her "bold confrontation of anger and her ability to mourn in such a raw way" as reasons.
-She also noted that Lewis' handling of topics like marriage, divorce, and more "set apart her perspective in the midst of male voices" within emo.
+She also noted that Lewis' handling of topics like marriage, divorce, and more "set apart her perspective in the midst of male voices" prominent within the genre.

+In 2023, alternative music website Melophobe ranked the album as the 28th best indie rock album of all time.
+Melophobe subsequently ranked "It's a Hit" and "Portions For Foxes" as the 15th and 51st greatest indie rock songs since 2000 respectively.